telerik/winforms-docs/gridview/exporting-data/spread-export.md

 ### Exported Cells Data Type

 >important
 Each column in RadGridView has __ExcelExportType__ property which can be used for explicitly setting the data type of the cells in the exported document.
+In order to change the format of the exported data, you can set the __ExcelExportType__ property of the specific column to *Custom* and specify the __ExcelExportFormatString__ property with the desired format.
 >

 ## Events